ksu-cs-textbooks/cc315/content/00-introduction/04-syllabus/_index.md

 Tutors from the Academic Assistance Center or provided by K-State Athletics Use of on-line solutions whether for reference or code is prohibited.
 Use of previous semester's answers, whether your own or another student's is prohibited.
 Use of code-completion/suggestion tool's, other than those we have installed in the Codio editor, is prohibitied.

-###Work Load
+### Work Load
 CC-315 is a three-hour course;  most students find it more time consuming than CC-310.

 Modules have been assigned so that the average amount of work (hours), based on past student performance, is somewhat consistent.

 You may work ahead, but modules must be worked strictly in order.
 Also, if you are far ahead, it may take a bit longer to get help.
-We review the lessons every week so the support you get is not “too advanced”; if you are pretty far ahead, we will need to “catch up” to where you are to provide support.
+We review the lessons every week so the support you get is not 'too advanced'; if you are pretty far ahead, we will need to 'catch up' to where you are to provide support.

 Please note, modules are not equally weighted, some are worth far more than others.